 In 2018, District staff began implementing a valve-exercising program.
 Valve exercising is a task that MassDEP recommends all water utilities complete on an annual basis.
 This task ensures that all control valves in the street are in functional working condition in case they are needed in an emergency.
 In order to conduct this program, the staff researched through old record drawings to find the locations of valves throughout the system.
 The system has been divided into 3 different sections, with one section being complete each year.
-Last year the District was able to complete the second section of the program bringing the total valves located and exercised to 155 out of the 233 existing valves.
-District staff plans to complete the remainder of the system this coming year.
+Last year District staff completed the third section of the systems valves.
+In coming year, the program will start over again with the first section being exercised.